nitesh4146/Treasure-Hunters-Inc/README.md

 - The total number of episodes or iterations are limited to 10000 by default and can be changed in the program.
-- In each episode, the robot starts again after 300 steps.
+- In each episode, the agent starts again after 300 steps.

 #### Exploration:
 Epsilon - Probability of taking an action other than optimum action.
 Choice of actions:
 1. Always Greedy:
-When the value of epsilon is zero, the robot always takes an optimum action from current state.
+When the value of epsilon is zero, the agent always takes an optimum action from current state.
 Thus the chances of staying in a local minima is high.

 2. Always Random:
-When the value of epsilon is one, the robot always takes an action which is not optimum.
-Although the Q table will be updated with the highest reward path, the robot will always keep on exploring without moving on the highest reward path.
+When the value of epsilon is one, the agent always takes an action which is not optimum.
+Although the Q table will be updated with the highest reward path, the agent will always keep on exploring without moving on the highest reward path.

 3. Softmax Exploration (Simulated Annealing):